otto-de/sbom_auditor_action/README.md

 2. Enriches the SBOM with detailed license information.
 3. Collects the full license texts for all dependencies.
 4. Audits the licenses against a defined policy.
-5. Generates a license audit report, optionally including an AI-assisted summary.
+5. Generates a license audit report, optionally including an AI-assisted summary using OpenAI, Azure OpenAI, or AWS Bedrock.

 ## Usage